carmenbianca/report-liferay/plan.md

 The work on licensing compliance is important for several reasons:

-- Potential copyright violations provide legal and reputational risks, and potential loss of revenue and business.
+- Potential \gls{copyright} violations provide legal and reputational risks, and potential loss of revenue and business.
-- Copyright violations would also affect customers, who would be in breach of copyright law.
+- \Gls{copyright} violations would also affect customers, who would be in breach of \gls{copyright} law.
-- Crudely put, breaking copyright law is illegal. [@berne-1886]
+- Crudely put, breaking \gls{copyright} law is illegal. [@berne-1886]

 The manual work is a problem because: